We are installing

-In a pilot project with Swisscom, the medical technology supplier Ypsomed has created a 5G test network and digitised the entire process chain.
-As an industry partner in the “5G for Switzerland” programme, Ypsomed is the first to use 5G in the industrial environment.
+In a pilot project with Swisscom, the medical technology supplier Ypsomed has created a 5G test network.
+As an industry partner in the “5G for Switzerland” programme, Ypsomed was the first to use 5G in the industrial environment.
 Ypsomed is the leading provider of pens, autoinjectors and pump systems for administering liquid medication.
 Swisscom and Ypsomed are currently testing and developing 5G Campus Network Solutions.

 5G offers download speeds of up to 10 Gbit/s for mobile communication that is ten times faster than currently offered on fibre.